BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES / CLEANUP

 VMs
-	- the ability to put arbitrary options specifications lines for any VM
 	- the ability to turn off or replace some of the line options (the non -s lines)
 	- the ability to spit out the command that would be run (-n no-run option in qb-start)